Table of Contents hide

 - If already generated and not needed, delete the access keys.

-- If access keys needed, rotate (change) the access key regularly
+- If access keys are needed, rotate (change) the access key regularly

-- Enable AWS multifactor authentication (MFA) on your AWS account
+- Enable AWS multifactor authentication (MFA) on the AWS account

 User – Create individual IAM users

-- Don’t use your AWS root account credentials to access AWS, and don’t share your credentials with anyone else.
+- Don’t use the AWS root account credentials to access AWS, and don’t share the credentials with anyone else.

-- Start by creating a IAM User with Administrator role, which has access to all resources as the Root user except to the account’s security credentials
+- Start by creating an IAM User with an Administrator role that has access to all resources as the Root except the account’s security credentials.

-- Create individual users for anyone who needs access to your AWS account and give each user unique credentials and grant different permissions
+- Create individual users for anyone who needs access to your AWS account and gives each user unique credentials and grant different permissions.

 Groups – Use groups to assign permissions to IAM users